metamaxo/fehther/README.md

 ### Weather Mode:
 Changes wallpaper based on weather.
 Weather can be grouped together in custom weather groups.
 The available weather types are: Clear, Scattered Clouds, Few Clouds, Broken Clouds, Overcast Clouds, Drizzle, Rain, Mist, Snow and thunder.
 Weather mode can be disabled for specific daytimes.
 For example, weather mode can be active for night and day, but turned off for sunrise and sunset.

-### Feh Modes:
-All available Feh background modes are supported, the modes are: center, fill, max, scale or tile.

 ______________________________________________________________________

 ## Getting Started: